nemes-inc/ACT-lib/README.md

 Notes:
 - On macOS the Makefile links Apple Accelerate and Metal frameworks automatically.
 - The MLX GPU coarse search path currently runs in float32; double precision falls back to the CPU path.
-- Linux/CUDA MLX linkage is under active development (see CUDA branch).
-If building on Linux, adjust link flags accordingly.

 #### C++ build with MLX enabled (Linux/CUDA)